Soan Papdi / Patisa Recipe

 - 4″ squares cut from a thin polythene sheet

 Add flour mixture and roast on low till light golden.

 Keep aside to cool a little, stirring occasionally.

 Make syrup out of sugar, water, and milk

-Following are the steps are shown to make sugar syrup (Chashni) in the right way.
+The following are the steps are shown to make sugar syrup (Chashni) in the right way.

 Put both in a deep saucepan to boil, stirring occasionally.
 When the mixture comes to a boil, add 1/2 cup milk.
-When a thick scum is formed on the surface of syrup, it is time to strain.
+When a thick scum is formed on the surface of the syrup, it is time to strain.
 Put back to boil, checking the consistency required as above.
 Check frequently, because once the first thread forms, it proceeds to thicken to the next stages very quickly.
 Bring syrup to 2 1/2 thread consistency.